jedireza/fxos-docker/README.md

 ### Running integration tests

-Running integration tests inside the container requires us to use `xvfb` as a display server.
-So you won't actually see a browser running the tests.
+Because running integration tests requires a display.
+When our container is run it automatically starts up `xvfb` (a display server) and binds it to `:10` (display 10) and creates the environment variable `DISPLAY=10` (used by the firefox/mulet binary).
+Note: You won't actually see a browser running the tests, `xvfb` is a in memory display server.

 You can run integration tests like this: